 Homemade tomato sauce is not only a delicious addition to various meals but also a nutritious option.
 Tomatoes, the primary ingredient, are rich in vitamins C and K, potassium, and folate.
 They contain antioxidants like lycopene, which has been linked to reduced risk of heart disease and cancer.
-Homemade sauce allows for control over ingredients, reducing the need for preservatives and excess sodium often found in store-bought versions.
+This homemade tomato sauce canning recipe allows for control over ingredients, reducing the need for preservatives and excess sodium often found in store-bought versions.

 Water Bath Canning Made Easy